 This leads to the question of where does trout food, such as insects and nymphs tend to live in stillwaters like lakes?
 The answer is near vegetation and plants need sunlight to grow and therefore aren’t abundant in deep water.
-You can also see our post on What Do Trout Eat for more information.

 The most productive area of lakes that anglers should target is between the shallow shoreline and the point at which the lake drops off into a deep area of around 20 feet.
 This is where the most plants grow in lakes and feeding areas that trout will patrol consistently.